riddhi025/Rainfall_Analysis_India1/README.md

 ## Overview

+Understanding rainfall patterns is essential because it dictates the survival of ecosystems by aligning biological cycles, like migration and flowering, with water availability.
+It serves as a primary indicator of climate change, allowing scientists to track the intensification of the hydrological cycle and predict extreme weather events.
+Furthermore, these patterns govern groundwater recharge and soil health, preventing land degradation and erosion.
+Finally, analyzing rainfall helps manage the transport of pollutants into water bodies, which is critical for maintaining water quality and preventing ecological collapses like algal blooms.
 This project analyzes historical rainfall data across different regions of India to understand long-term climate patterns, seasonal dependency, regional variability, and extreme weather behavior.
 It also applies statistical analysis and machine learning models to study rainfall predictability.

 The objective is to go beyond basic visualization and develop meaningful insights into climate variability and rainfall dynamics in India.